gregates/gregates.github.io/content/pmtud.md

 After sending at least as many packets as there are hops on the path, it's guaranteed to learn the true path MTU and won't lose any more datagrams, at least not for the "fragmentation needed" reason.

-I confirmed that path MTU discovery was enabled by default on the EC2 instances we were testing.
+This algorithm is implemented in the Linux kernel, and I confirmed that path MTU discovery was enabled by default on the EC2 instances we were testing.
 So, since they could send jumbo dataframes of up to 9001 B, S3Cache should have been sending larger datagrams whole, with the don't fragment flag set, and then receiving back ICMP "fragmentation needed" messages with a next-hop MTU of 1500 B, after which